Author| Dr. Maureen O’Keefe, DPT pelvic floor and bladder/bowel physical therapist

 Purple Mountain PT is the leading pediatric bladder and bowel physical therapy center in Grand Rapids, Michigan.
 We are devoted to helping you and your child with any pelvic health needs, including if your child has big poops!

 Purple Mountain Physical Therapy is located in Grand Rapids, Michigan.
 We specialize in pelvic physical therapy for children and adults.
 We are here to help support kids and families.
-Our pediatric bladder and bowel physical therapist has advanced post-doctoral training and experience, including in the M.O.P.
-Method, potty training, bedwetting, urinary incontinence (enuresis) and pediatric bladder and bowel norms and developmental milestones.
+Our pediatric bladder and bowel physical therapists have experience helping kids and parents improve bladder & bowel functin, potty training, bedwetting, urinary incontinence (enuresis) and constipation.
 Parents tell us that our evaluation and treatment for their child’s bladder and bowel provides peace of mind, hope and answers the question, Why is My Child’s Poop So Big?
 The families who come to us tell us that they feel less stress around the issue of their child’s bladder and bowel function.
 We treat kids and adults and have advanced training in pelvic health physical therapy, including treating chronic pelvic pain.
 If you experience pelvic pain, you may like to read this article we wrote about pelvic PT for pain.
 If you are interested in learning more about our therapy, call (616) 516-4334 or contact us here.

 Dr. Maureen O’Keefe, DPT specialist in pelvic PT